sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/01-collection-to-elements.markdown

             "@type": ["Collection"],
         }

-2. In the response, locate the URL of the element you want to get.
+2. In the response, locate the URL of the element you want.
 Since the above response is in the
     [JSON-LD format](https://json-ld.org/),
     each element's `@id` attribute contains that element's URL.
-In this example, you'll get data from the *Livingstone Hotels & Resorts* site, whose URL is `http://localhost:8080/o/api/p/web-site/20126`.
+In this example, you'll get data from the *Livingstone Hotels & Resorts* Site, whose URL is `http://localhost:8080/o/api/p/web-site/20126`.

 3. Send a GET request to that element's URL.
-For example, this request gets information from the *Livingstone Hotels & Resorts* site:
+For example, this request gets information from the *Livingstone Hotels & Resorts* Site:

         curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/web-site/20126